-Know what you need for a busy season?
-Christmas Projects that take less than 30 minutes to complete and retail for over $100.00!
-You can make this DIY Christmas door hanger to sell, for a Christmas gift to friends or neighbors, or just keep it for your own door.
+Know what you need for a busy holiday season?
+Christmas projects that take less than 30 minutes to complete and retail for over $100.00!
+This DIY Christmas door hanger fits the bill and you can sell it, gift it as a Christmas gift to friends or neighbors, or just keep it for your own door.

 How To Make A Christmas Door Hanger

-DIY Christmas Boot Door Hanger Supply & Tool List:
+DIY Christmas Boot Door Hanger Supply & Tool List

 - 1 roll of 10″ deco mesh

 - A glue gun and hot glue.